 If you choose to provide nutrients in supplement form, it is still important to maintain good health.
 Also, always keep all medications, vitamins, and supplements out of reach of children.

 Vitamin C, for example, when consumed in mega doses in hopes of undermining a cold, can sometimes cause headaches, diarrhea, nausea, and cramps.
-Vitamin C toxicity is rare.
+However, toxicity is rare.
 Because it is a water-soluble vitamin, we commonly pee out anything we can’t use.
 In some very rare cases, vitamin C toxicity caused an increase in iron absorption.
 However, this is not common in healthy individuals.

 It is possible to overdose on many vitamins.
 Large quantities of some vitamins can be toxic.
 While over-the-counter supplements are usually safe, it’s important to make sure you or your kid isn’t overdosing on any vitamins.
 If you’re unsure about a vitamin, consult your healthcare provider.

 It is important to remember that diet supplements are not tested and regulated like prescription drug products.
 Problems with safety, contamination, and quality are common with these products, even if purchased from a reliable source.
+Visit the Growing Healthy Together Fullscript page for a look at the vitamin and mineral supplements that we prefer.

 For those interested in the minimum RDA (Recommended Dietary Allowances), refer to this National Academies chart.